Living on Base as a New Military Spouse

 One of the variables that will affect your military spouse experience is where you live.
-Where you live in proximity to the military installation may affect who your friends will be, how involved you are, and how you feel overall about your new military life.
+Where you live in proximity to the military installation will in turn affect who your friends will be, how involved you are, and how you feel overall about your new military life.

-Pros.
-Living on base as a new military spouse will give you a crash course on military life.
-Very quickly, you will learn not to drive over the base speed limit, to pull over during Retreat, and that alarming sounds just mean that service members are at work.
+Base living as a new military spouse will give you a crash course on military life.
+Very quickly, you will learn not to drive over the base speed limit, that you need to pull your car over during Retreat, and that alarming sounds just mean that service members are at work.

 You may have to put in even more effort to maintain friendships with people outside the gate.
 My husband and I lived on base within the first year of his active duty service.
 When I found a job off base, I struggled to find anything to talk about besides his career and military life.
 Civilians unattached to service members don’t understand and, quite frankly, most do not care.
 That doesn’t mean that you won’t make wonderful civilian friends over the course of your spouse’s career, it just means that you might have to work a little harder to create that initial bond.

 It takes little effort be a part of your military community while living on base.
 I appreciated this fact because I desired to be in the middle of everything when I was first introduced to the lifestyle.
 I wanted to learn everything there was to know and build relationships with every spouse I met.
-Just a couple years down the road, I still stand by this.
-Now that we live off base, it takes more effort to stay involved, but it is just as important to build and maintain relationships.
+Just a few years down the road, I still stand by this.
+When we've lived off base, it took more effort to stay involved.